Autos

 bill of sale for your records.
 The bill of sale will establish the date of

-in your car is obvious, you encounter no advertising cost, no test drives to
+your car is obvious, you encounter no advertising cost, no test drives to arrange,

-arrange, and no potential legal actions, if your recently sold car breaks
+and no potential legal actions, if your recently sold car breaks down.
+Once a

-down.
-Once a car is in the dealer's hands, it's the dealer's responsibility
+car is in the dealer's hands, it's the dealer's responsibility to prepare it

-trade-in, they make the procedure as easy as possible.
-Trading in a car is
+make the procedure as easy as possible.
+Trading in a car is usually a same

-usually a same day transaction with minimal stress.
-The dealer assesses the
+day transaction with minimal stress.
+The dealer assesses the condition of

-condition of your car, its age, and other factors and determines its worth
+your car, its age, and other factors and determines its worth (trade in

 car, you can determine an asking price somewhere between them.
 Also check

-containing used-car ads in order to determine local market pricing.
-Look for
+used-car ads in order to determine local market pricing.
+Look for listings of

-listings of vehicles similar to yours and compare their asking prices.
-Using
+vehicles similar to yours and compare their asking prices.
+Using multiple

-advertise and field phone calls.
-Since most private party vehicles are sold
+and field phone calls.
+Since most private party vehicles are sold through

-through local classifieds or used car publications, start by placing ads in
+local classifieds or used car publications, start by placing ads in those but

-those but be prepared to advertise in multiple sources.
-Remember to calculate
+be prepared to advertise in multiple sources.
+Remember to calculate the costs

-the costs involved.
-Consider that, sometimes a takes a week or months to sell
+involved.
+Consider that, sometimes a takes a week or months to sell your car.

 |